A Smale-Barden manifold admitting K-contact but not Sasakian structure: Basic notions

 \begin{proposition}[{\cite[Theorem 7.1.3]{BG}}] Let $(M,\eta , \xi , \Phi , g)$ be a quasi-regular K-contact manifold.
-Then the space of leaves $X$ has a natural structure of an almost K\"ahler cyclic orbifold where the projection $M \to X$ is a Seifert bundle.
+Then the space of leaves $X$ has a natural structure of an almost-K\"ahler cyclic orbifold where the projection $M \to X$ is a Seifert bundle.
 Furthermore, if $(M,\eta,\xi,\Phi,g)$ is Sasakian, then $X$ is a K\"ahler orbifold.